luminarynerds/vericard-scan-pro/ARCHITECTURE.md

 ---

 This architecture is designed to be simple, scalable, and respectful of user privacy while delivering a powerful card verification platform.

+## 🚨 Important Notes

+1. **AI Model**: Currently using COCO-SSD for object detection as a placeholder.
+Production will require a custom-trained model specifically for card detection and damage analysis.

+2. **Blockchain**: References to blockchain features are aspirational.
+No blockchain code is currently implemented.

+3. **Libraries**: The `libs/core` and `libs/ai` directories have package structure but no implementation yet.
+This follows the "structure ready, implementation pending" approach.

+4. **Testing**: Test infrastructure is in place with Jest and React Testing Library.
+Coverage targets are set at 85% but not yet achieved.

+5. **Performance**: The 0.8s processing time is achieved with the placeholder model.
+Real card analysis may require optimization.